About the OVM

 Ann Mitsakos Bezzerides, PhD, Director of the Office of Vocation & Ministry, earned her doctorate from Boston College in Theology and Education; an MDiv from St. Vladimir's Orthodox Seminary where she has served as a lecturer in Religious Education, and a BA from Middlebury College.
 She has directed the OVM since 2003 and was the founding director of the OVM’s CrossRoad Summer Institute.
 She edited Christ at Work: Orthodox Christian Perspectives on Vocation (2006), which serves as a guiding text for OVM programming.
 Dr. Bezzerides’ research interests include Orthodox theological perspectives on vocation and ministry; the history and contemporary practice of Christian Religious Education; hermeneutic of retrieval for the use of Patristic texts for the formation of today's educators; evaluation methodologies and practices for ministry; Christian faith and higher education; and youth ministry.
 She is extremely thankful for the opportunity to serve through this initiative.
 Tel: (617) 850-1308 Contact Ann M. Bezzerides

-Michael Tishel, CrossRoad Director, is an alum of Gordon College with a BA in Comparative Historical Theology, and receives his Masters in Theology from the Aristotle University of Thessalonika.
-He has been involved in youth ministry both on the high school and college levels for a number of years, working as a youth and young adult leader at his parish, for his diocese and for National Orthodox Christian Fellowship.
+Michael Tishel, CrossRoad Director and OVM Asst.
+Director, received a BA in Comparative Historical Theology from Gordon College and a Masters in Theology (Dogmatics) from the Aristotle University of Thessalonika.
+He has been involved in youth ministry both on the high school and college levels for nine years, working as a youth and young adult leader at his parish, for his diocese, and for Orthodox Christian Fellowship.
 In addition to directing CrossRoad and the OVM's student vocation programs, this year Mike is teaching the Eisodos First Year Experience course for incoming students.
 At his parish, Mike serves as an instructor of catechism, sunday school teacher, and chanter.
-Mike is grateful for the opportunity to serve God and his neighbor through the CrossRoad Summer Institute.
-Tel: (617)850-1309 Contact Michael Tishel.
+Mike is grateful for the opportunity to serve God and his neighbor through the CrossRoad Summer Institute and Hellenic College.
+Tel: (617)850-1309 Contact Mic